 Should my Root Canal last forever?

 So my rule of thumb for most procedures, unless specifically informed of a reason for less time, is at least a decade.
 I want to do work that lasts at least that long and most times longer.
 I always think of my brand new car that I loved and was new and shiny when purchased.
-After 150,000 miles or 10 years, I have many found memories, but there are certainly scratches, dents and certain failing parts I have learned to accept because of the age and wear and tear on the car.
+After 150,000 miles or 10 years, I have many fond memories, but there are certainly scratches, dents, and certain failing parts I have learned to accept because of the age and wear and tear on the car.
 Teeth and dental procedures are no different.
-If you maintain your teeth as if it was a prized vehicle, garage kept and never driven hard, they will last a very long time.
+If you maintain your teeth as if it was a prized vehicle, garage kept, and never driven hard, they will last a very long time.
 If you “ride” your teeth hard then you will get less time and use from them.
 It’s just a natural law of cause and effect.

 Make sure you have a good relationship with your dentist so he/she can discuss all these parameters before the procedure so you know exactly why you need it and how long it will last you.